pymc-devs/symbolic-pymc/docs/source/symbolic-pymc-tour.rst

     |  |  Tensor(Placeholder):0,	dtype=float32,	shape=[None, 1],	"y:0"

-We didn't need to use the goal conjunction operator \ ``lall``\  explicitly in :numref:`mk-distribute`, because all remaining goal arguments to \ ``run``\  are automatically applied in conjunction.
+We didn't need to use the goal conjunction operator \ ``lall``\  explicitly in :ref:`mk-distribute`, because all remaining goal arguments to \ ``run``\  are automatically applied in conjunction.

 When combinations of miniKanren goals comprise logical units, we can wrap their